Sonoma County Basics

 By Air

-Charles M. Schulz – Sonoma County Airport (STS), in Santa Rosa about 2 miles west of U.S. 101 and 8 miles northwest of downtown Santa Rosa, is served by Alaska and a few other airlines.
-In 2024, Avelo announced it was making STS one of its West Coast hubs.
+Charles M. Schulz – Sonoma County Airport (STS), about 2 miles west of U.S. 101 and 8 miles northwest of downtown Santa Rosa, is served by Alaska, Southwest, and a few other airlines.
 Some flights are seasonal.
-Among the reasons to consider flying here: arriving and renting a car is a breeze, as is going through security on the way home, and on Alaska you can check up to a case of wine for free.
+Among the reasons to consider flying here: arriving and renting a car is a breeze, as is going through security on the way home.
+On Alaska and Southwest, you can check up to a case of wine for free.

 San Francisco International Airport (SFO), served by many carriers, is about 66 miles south of Santa Rosa and 82 miles south of Healdsburg off U.S. 101; the airport is 58 miles south of the town of Sonoma (reached by heading east on Highway 37 and north on Highway 121 to Highway 12 also north.
 In normal traffic, including on surface streets in San Francisco, it takes 90 minutes to drive from the airport to Santa Rosa, 100 minutes to Healdsburg, and 75 or 80 minutes to Sonoma.